savirneni/jl-category-products/README.md

 		Query Param :  labelType

-		    An optional query parm can be set to any of:
+An optional query param can be set to any of following values:

-		       * ShowWasNow
+- ShowWasNow
-		       * ShowWasThenNow
+- ShowWasThenNow
-		       * ShowPercentDiscount
+- ShowPercentDiscount

 	    Eg: URL with Query Param:
 	    http://localhost:8080/categories/600001506/products?labelType=ShowWasNow

-	    * If the query param is not set then the default format is ShowWasNow
+- If the query param is not set then the default format is ShowWasNow